bhisaac/5eFP/5eFP-SRD.md

 ### Feature: Rustic Hospitality

-Whenever you move the party token, it bypasses obstacles and moves undetected through city and city road terrain tiles.
+You bypass obstacles and move undetected through city and road terrain tiles while you are the group token controller.
 Additionally, whenever you speak to a commoner (someone without military or aristocratic rank), any related checks made while doing so gain advantage.
 If you spend a round of downtime at a commoner's home, you gain ⛁.
 Bonus coins awarded through this feature can only be spent on rest and repairs.

 ## Guild Artisan